Midlands International Auto Show: Activities have a family spin

 Neither rain nor snow nor sleet should keep people away from the Midlands International Auto Show this weekend.
 The forecast for Omaha is golden.
-The atmosphere inside the show promises to be “awe-mazing,” too.
+The atmosphere inside the show, "awe-mazing.”
 Hundreds of the latest cars, trucks and SUVs, along with dozens of customized UTVs and work trucks, are on display at CHI Health Center Omaha through Sunday.

 Post a comment as